MLSTidbits/btrfsnapd/README.md

   Introduction
 </h2>

-**BTRFS Snapshot** is simple way to manage BTRFS snapshots.
+**BTRFSNAPD** is simple way to manage BTRFS snapshots.
 It creates snapshots on a daily basis and deletes old snapshots to keep the disk usage under control.
 I designed this application to work on Debian/Ubuntu based installations that take advantage of BTRFS filesystem.
 However, it should work on any Linux distribution that supports BTRFS.

 <h3
   style="margin-top: 24;font-size: 24px; font-weight: 600;">